EducationalTestingService/skll/doc/utilities.rst

 -------------------
 .. program:: print_model_weights

 Prints out the weights of a given trained model.
+If the model was trained using :ref:`feature hashing <feature_hasher>`, feature names of the form ``hashed_feature_XX`` will be used since the original feature names no longer apply.

 Positional Arguments
 ^^^^^^^^^^^^^^^^^^^^